walkabilly/HKR6130_MUN/week6.md

 This week we you will be exploring the world of mobile apps and devices for physical activity data collection.
 Your task this week is to explore the Google and Apple app stores for apps that allow data physical activity data collection.
 If you have a personal wearable device (Fitbit, Apple Watch, Garmin, Polar, etc) you can also include that device in the review.

-Your *n of 1* study proposal is also due for week 7.
-I have provided a description of the proposal below.

 ## Objectives

 1. Explore the word of mobile apps and wearable devices for physical activity data collection.